james-0177/smart-store-pinkston/README.md

 ![alt text](sum_total_sales_product.png)

 ###### Section 6.
-Suggested Business Action - Based on the analysis, it is recommended to remove cable, footballs, and protectors for the sales inventory.
+Suggested Business Action - Based on the analysis, it is recommended to remove cable, footballs, and protectors from the sales inventory.

 ###### Section 7.
 Challenges - I did not encounter any challenges.